 - Made customer usage data available in Salesforce

-- Automatically converted Salesforce closed opportunities into NetSuite sales orders
+- Automatically converted Salesforce closed opportunities into NetSuite sales orders with real-time APIs

 - Moved from scheduled to real-time connections